 The Storefront theme from WooCommerce is a very popular and versatile theme.
 You may want to do a few customizations and are deciding if you need a developer to do them for you.
 Or maybe use a page builder.
 But if you want to do just a little customization to your blog archives, blog posts and your homepage, you may not need to go to all that work and expense.

 If you are running your WooCommerce online store with Storefront, this is where the Storefront Blog Customizer extension comes in.

 Using the Storefront Blog Customizer to Change Your Archive and Post Layouts

 Watch this video or continue reading the post…

-Once you have installed and activated the add-on, you will have a new tab in your customizer called Blog:
+Once you have installed and activated the add-on, note that your homepage will need to be set for the blog.
+Now you will have a new tab in your customizer called Blog:

 You get options for customizing the archive page, the single post page and the homepage:

 Post Meta Display for Your Blog Posts in Storefront